yoansj/pics/README.md

 Task | Status
 ---  | ---   |
-Show a loading icon when a image is being shown | :heavy_check_mark: (Working with some slight issues) Prevent the app to show the same image twice in a row or to show the previous image | :x:
+Show a loading icon when a image is being shown | :heavy_check_mark: (Working with some slight issues) Prevent the app to show the same image twice in a row or to show the previous image | :heavy_check_mark:
 Make the modal when you click an image actually bigger | :x:
 Have a nice display for images categories | :x:
 (Maybe) Add images description | :x: